bradeckman/chatterbot/README.md

 # chatterbot
- Enter a ohrase and watch the two bots endlessly annoy eachother.
+ Enter a phrase and watch the two bots endlessly annoy each other.
 Exercise 1 of Object Oriented Programming (2022) @ The Hebrew University of Jerusalem